 Get into a push-up position with your hands on the floor outside your shoulders, your legs extended behind you, and your head, hips and heels aligned.
 Shift your body toward the right side, and then bend your elbows to lower your chest down as close as you can to your right hand.
 Extend your elbows and return to the center.
 Continue, alternating sides.

-If your body changes position — e.g., lying down versus standing up — the movement plane changes with you.
+Remember, if your body changes position — e.g., lying down versus standing up — the movement plane changes with you.
 For example, a push-up (facedown), a seated machine chest press (facing forward) and a bench press (faceup) all occur in the transverse plane.

 “Typically, people bend at the waist, as with a crunch, to touch their elbow to their knee,” Parker says.
 “Here, stay tall and bring the knee up to meet the elbow to keep your lats, obliques and core-stabilizing muscles lengthened.”
 In other words, because you are more upright, the twisting motion becomes transverse.